 The best time to go to Karijini is April through September, but early in the season might be best if you want to see the falls at their fullest.

-We went in September and it was really good still!
+We went in September and it was really good!
+Although some waterfalls were dry.

-And don’t forget to carry water and food.
-You will need them!
+And don’t forget to carry water, food, and extra snacks, you will need them!
 We sure did every day as the hikes really take it out of you.

 FAQs